 Example: Transforming multi-site operations

 Consider a regional commercial builder managing multiple active sites who struggles with escalating theft and safety incidents.
-Traditional security guards at each location are costly and still miss critical events.
-Project managers spend significant time traveling between sites for inspections.
+Traditional security guards at each location are costly and can still miss critical events.
+Project leaders spend considerable time traveling between sites for inspections.

 By implementing a cloud-based video AI analytics platform across all locations, the potential results within six months include:

-A significant drop in theft incidents through proactive detection and deterrence
+A notable drop in theft incidents through early detection and deterrence

 A substantial decrease in safety violations with automated PPE monitoring